maticnetwork/terraform-polygon-supernets/README.md

 3. There are a few environment variables that should be set before provisioning the infrastructure.
-Edit `example.env` based on your requirements and then run the commands below to set your local environment variables.
+Customize `example.env` based on your requirements and then run the commands below to set your local environment variables.

 ```